 The Benefits of Offshore Trusts and Foundations

-The benefits of having offshore Trusts can look in two different perspectives: preventing liabilities and protecting assets.
+The benefits of having offshore Trusts can look from two different perspectives: preventing liabilities and protecting assets.
 An offshore Trust protects and even increases assets through the following:

 - International Diversification